Documentation Index

 Re-plan.
 If the goal was not achieved and confidence is below the stop threshold, the pipeline loops back to planning with a replan context that summarizes what happened and what went wrong.
 This loop runs up to DAG_MAX_REPLAN_ROUNDS times autonomously.

-Two LLMs collaborate throughout: a smart LLM handles planning, analysis, and answer synthesis (tasks requiring high reasoning capability), while a fast LLM handles step execution and context compaction (tasks where cost and latency matter more than peak reasoning).
+Two LLMs collaborate throughout: a smart LLM handles planning, analysis, and answer synthesis (tasks requiring high reasoning capability), while the general LLM handles step execution by default (with model_hint="fast" steps delegated to the fast LLM for cost savings).
+Context compaction and history summary use the fast LLM.
 Every structured output call uses structured_llm_call, which provides a 3-level degradation chain (Native FC, JSON Mode, plain text with regex fallback) to handle model-specific output quirks.

 LLM call map